 TRANSPORTATION

 Every participant is offered the opportunity to get to work via the Joseph Project shuttles.
 The vans run 24/7 to make sure all shifts are covered.
 Due to the project's success, several vans have been donated to the program.
-Participants are offered 30 days free transportation, and then each worker pays a nominal fee for their daily transportation to and from work.
+New workers are required to use the Joseph Project shuttle for the first three months (90 days) on the job.
+Each rider pays a nominal fee for their daily transportation from the Joseph Project to work and back.
+Riders in good standing who fully complete the 90-day requirement are offered the value of one-month's free transportation.